sanmatte/writeup_robotank/README.md

 ```
 # Summary
-At the end, we put the two exploit together to control the remote robot.
+In the end, we put the two exploits together to control the remote robot.

 Final Flow:
-- Reset interested robot's action using XSS
+- Reset the interested robot's action using XSS
 - Infer the private key using public key and secret (only one time)
-- Retrieve challenge from account page
+- Retrieve the challenge from the account page
 - Sign the challenge with the private key
 - Buy the interested action
 - Send the command to the remote robot